jilliankim/vanderbilt-sp24-cs5262-jinkim/README.md

 - False Positive - A legitimate non-fraudulent account is classified as fraudulent
 - False Negative - A fraudulent account is classified as non-fraudulent

+### Review Comments
+- The use of the word legitimate in the metrics somewhat detracts from the readability, as it's implied that 'a non-fraudulent account' is the same as 'a legitimate non-fraudulent account'.
+Additionally fraudulent is misspelled in the True Positive case.
+Otherwise, the descriptions of each metric case are self consistent and appear correct.
+- There don't appear to be any cost/spending/revenue estimates for any of the metrics cases yet.
+I'm assuming that is just due to not writing those yet, but I'm writing it in this comment anyways just to be sure.
+- It may be a good idea to add a table with the confusion matrix, for the sake of presenting it in the same way that it was presented in class.